 The Uncle Tom's Cabin quotes below are all either spoken by Eliza Harris or refer to Eliza Harris.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).

 Chapter 3: The Husband and Father Quotes

 I an’t a Christian like you, Eliza; my heart’s full of bitterness; I can’t trust in God.
 Why does he let things be so?